Back to Insights

 3. No Sale or Profit

 Private entities may not sell, lease, trade, or otherwise profit from a person's biometric data.
-This is an absolute prohibition with no exceptions.
+This prohibition is absolute and admits no exceptions.

 5. Security Standards

-Entities must store, transmit, and protect biometric data using a standard of care that is:
+Entities must store, transmit, and protect biometric data using a standard of care that is reasonable given the sensitivity of the information and at least equal to the standard applied to other confidential and sensitive data within the organization.

 Penalties and Enforcement